isomerpages/pmo-nccs/media/press-release/_posts/2021-06-23-singapore-looks-to-develop-and-deploy-lc-technological-solution.md

 3. While the CCUS study has identified significant potential for CCUS to reduce Singapore’s emissions in the long-term, near-term technical and economic challenges must be overcome for the large-scale deployment of CCUS solutions:

-    * Capture – The majority of carbon dioxide emissions from industrial and power plant facilities are dilute (3-15%).
+    * **Capture** – The majority of carbon dioxide emissions from industrial and power plant facilities are dilute (3-15%).
 As such, substantial energy and costs are needed today to separate and concentrate CO2 from these dilute emissions sources.
 Further capture technology development and upscaling is needed to lower the energy and costs presently required.
-    * Utilisation – Manufacturing fuel and chemicals from CO2 often requires low-carbon hydrogen and is more energy-intensive than conventional processes, although this will improve over time as technology matures and new pathways develop.
+    * **Utilisation** – Manufacturing fuel and chemicals from CO2 often requires low-carbon hydrogen and is more energy-intensive than conventional processes, although this will improve over time as technology matures and new pathways develop.
 Agencies will study new catalysts and novel chemical pathways in utilising CO2 for more cost-effective solutions for Singapore.
-    * Storage – Singapore does not have any known suitable geological formations for the permanent storage of CO2 underground.
+    * **Storage** – Singapore does not have any known suitable geological formations for the permanent storage of CO2 underground.
 Singapore will explore partnerships with companies and other countries with suitable geological formations to enable CO2 storage opportunities.

 4. To overcome these challenges, A*STAR evaluated technologies and research capabilities that need further development for CCUS based on key findings from the CCUS feasibility study.
 Singapore will continue to invest in RD&D to develop innovative solutions to overcome these barriers and reduce the costs of CCUS.
 Singapore will also seek partnerships on opportunities to pilot and testbed new CCUS solutions which have the potential to scale in the long run.

-#### ANNEX C: Factsheet on Singapore's Vision To Be A Bright Green Spark
+#### <u>ANNEX C: Factsheet on Singapore's Vision To Be A Bright Green Spark</u>

 1. To tackle climate change concerns, Singapore has to change the way we produce and consume energy.
 Then-Minister for Trade and Industry Mr Chan Chun Sing shared Singapore’s aspiration to be a “Bright Green Spark” at the Singapore International Energy Week (SIEW) in October 2020 to be an inspiration to other cities as we move towards a cleaner, more reliable and affordable energy future.

 3. As part of this vision, we will harness four switches to transform and diversify our energy supply.
 The four switches are natural gas, solar energy, regional power grids, and emerging low-carbon alternatives.
 This will be supported by energy conservation efforts and improving energy efficiency across all sectors.

-    * 1st Switch: Natural Gas
+    * **1st Switch: Natural Gas**

       Natural gas is the cleanest form of fossil fuel and will continue to be a dominant fuel for Singapore’s electricity in the near future.
 EMA will continue to diversify our gas sources and work with our power generation companies to improve the efficiency of their power plants.

-    * 2nd Switch: Solar
+    * **2nd Switch: Solar**

       Solar is the most promising renewable energy source for Singapore.
 Energy storage systems are also vital as it helps us manage the intermittency of renewable energy sources.
 Singapore is working towards a solar target of 1.5 gigawatt-peak by 2025, and at least 2 gigawatt-peak by 2030, with an energy storage deployment target of at least 200 megawatts beyond 2025.

-    * 3rd Switch: Regional Power Grids
+    * **3rd Switch: Regional Power Grids**

       We are studying ways to develop regional power grids for cost-competitive and low-carbon energy.
 This could be realised through bilateral cooperation and regional initiatives.
 For a start, we intend to embark on a two-year trial for 100 megawatts<sup>11</sup> of electricity imports from Peninsular Malaysia to Singapore.
 We are also initiating cross-border power trade under the 4-country Lao PDR-Thailand-Malaysia-Singapore Power Integration Project (LTMS-PIP).

-    * 4th Switch: Emerging Low-Carbon Alternatives
+    * **4th Switch: Emerging Low-Carbon Alternatives**

       We are exploring emerging low-carbon solutions (e.g. carbon capture, utilisation and storage technologies, low-carbon hydrogen) that can help reduce Singapore's carbon footprint.